Home Fixing the System: Eyewitness Identification

 Videotaping

 Witness identification procedures, whether they be photographic or lineup, should be recorded.
 This will give the court the opportunity to see that the procedures were followed properly.
-Much like confidence statements, a recording is an excellent safeguard to ensure accurate information.
+Much like confidence statements, recording is an excellent safeguard to ensure accurate information.

 Sequential Presentation

 According to the Innocence Project, research has shown that presenting lineup members one-by-one (sequential), rather than all at once (simultaneous), decreases the rate at which innocent people are identified.
 Research has also demonstrated that when viewing several subjects at once, witnesses tend to choose the person who looks the most like – but may not actually be – the perpetrator.
+Click here for a more thorough discussion of why the Innocence Project separately supports sequential presentations.